Sturm-Liouville operators with measure-valued coefficients: Boundary conditions

 Hence $S$ is a self-adjoint restriction of $\Tmax$ by Theorem~\ref{thm:SRLCLCWronsk}. \end{proof}

 As in the preceding section, if $\tau$ is in the l.c.~case at both endpoints, we may divide the self-adjoint restrictions of $\Tmax$ into two classes.

 \begin{theorem} Suppose $\tau$ is in the l.c.~case at both endpoints.
-Then some relation $S$ is a self-adjoint restriction of $\Tmax$ with separate boundary conditions if and only if there are $\varphi_\alpha$, $\varphi_\beta\in[0,\pi)$ such that
+Then some relation $S$ is a self-adjoint restriction of $\Tmax$ with separated boundary conditions if and only if there are $\varphi_\alpha$, $\varphi_\beta\in[0,\pi)$ such that

 Furthermore, $S$ is a self-adjoint restriction of $\Tmax$ with coupled boundary conditions if and only if there are $\varphi\in[0,\pi)$ and $R\in\R^{2\times2}$ with $\det{R}=1$ such that

 \end{theorem}

 \begin{proof} Using~\eqref{eqnBCrelavtophi} and~\eqref{eqnBCrelaphitov} one easily sees that the self-adjoint restrictions of $\Tmax$ are precisely the ones given in~\eqref{eqn:SRLCLCsep}.
 Hence we only have to prove the second claim.
 Let $S$ be a self-adjoint restriction of $\Tmax$ with coupled boundary conditions and $B_a$, $B_b\in\C^{2\times 2}$ matrices as in Theorem~\ref{thm:LCLCBC}.
 Then by~\eqref{eqnBCLCLCmatcond} either both of them have rank one or both have rank two.
 In the first case we had